biostats-r/svalbardQuartoDemo/README.md

-# quartoDemo
+# svalbardQuartoDemo

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of the quartoDemo repo is to demonstrate how to use quarto markdown with R to write reproducible documents.
+The goal of the svalbardQuartoDemo repo is to demonstrate how to use quarto markdown with R to write reproducible documents.
 It is designed to be used with the [Enough Markdown to Write a Thesis biostats](https://biostats-r.github.io/biostats/quarto/index.html) book.
 It can also be used with the [R Markdown](https://biostats-r.github.io/biostats/rmarkdown/index.html) is you have problems installing or running quarto.